 Sandvine has engineered an enriched 3GPP standards-compliant and cloud native 5G Service Intelligence Engine (NWDAF) which incorporates proven machine learning and the industry’s most advanced traffic classification technology.
-The result is unmatched, automated service intelligence that unleashes the true potential of 5G networks.
+The result is an unmatched, automated service intelligence that unleashes the true potential of 5G networks.

 5G Service Intelligence Engine is designed with next generation cloud native principles with software provided as Cloud Native Network Functions (CNFs)

 Wide range of use cases across the following categories: Quality of Service and Policy, Service Delivery, Mobility Management, Service Assurance, and Security

 Dashboards that can be visualized through Sandvine’s Application and Network Intelligence (ANI) Portal providing service providers contextual use case information by network type, network slices, users, devices, services, and technology, all aligned with standard, service provider-defined workflows

 Allows service providers to introduce a set of net new 5G-based services